 The Bottom Line

+When is the best weather month in Japan?
 You don’t need to be an expert on the weather in Japan to plan a trip around it.
 At the same time, it pays to be aware of the quirks of Japan’s seasons so that you can avoid (or, at least, prepare for) their very worst excesses.
 As a general rule, if you don’t come during the popular spring or autumn periods, “shoulder” months like May and October are always a safe bet for nice weather most anywhere in the country.
 Don’t want to leave the timing of your Japan trip to guesswork?
 Commission a custom Japan itinerary—and let me sweat the details!